BokononsServant/MadKillerAgents/README.md

 *  1 acts as a road and allows units to move at 0.5 movement cost
 *  6 acts as Mountain and makes tile impassable
-*  In combat the tile yield acts as "armor" when calculating losses
+*  In combat the tile yield acts as "armor" for the defender when calculating losses

 ## Movement